centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-poller.md

 ## Overview

-The Centreon Poller plugin pack will help you set up monitoring for your pollers.
+The Centreon Poller Monitoring Connector will help you set up monitoring for your pollers.
 To be the most accurate, the pollers should be monitored by the Central server.

 ## Pack Assets

 ### Templates

-The Centreon Plugin Pack Centreon Poller brings a host template:
+The Centreon Monitoring Connector Centreon Poller brings a host template:

 * App-Monitoring-Centreon-Poller-custom